interaction-dynamics/learn-plateform/src/app/(docs)/docs/user-experience/localization/page.md

 }).format(amout)
 ```

+You can test the implementation with this [demo](/examples/price-rendering).

 For a more detailed explanation about rendering prices, you can check the article [Stop reinventing how to render price— UxNow #4](https://thibault-friedrich.medium.com/stop-reinventing-how-to-render-price-uxnow-4-286a7a178c85).